Practicum Education Manual - V. Practicum Education for Graduate Students: Master of Social Work (MSW)

 E. Advanced year student requirements and assignments

 In the advanced year, all MSW students must complete a minimum of 450 clock hours (225 clock hours/four credit hours each semester) of practicum placement, or 676* (338 clock hours/six credit hours each semester) of practicum placement over a two-semester practicum placement, in addition to the required practice course.
-Advanced year students are required to select a concentration, either Innovation in Community, Policy and Leadership (I-CPL) or Interpersonal Practice (IP), when they submit field placement material.
+Advanced year students are required to select a concentration, either Innovation in Community, Policy and Leadership (I-CPL) or Interpersonal Practice (IP), when they submit practicum placement material.

 *MSW advanced year students may be required to take (depending on program options), or may opt for, a three-day-per-week internship placement, as determined by agency need and student preference.
 Such a internship placement will require the completion of a minimum of 676 clock hours (338 clock hours per semester), which equals 12 credit hours (six credit hours per semester), of internship placement over a two-semester internship placement.